 Occupational health and safety management systems, such as those in accordance with the internationally accepted OHSAS 18001 standard, have already been implemented in most of our plants.
 These systems require a structured approach from the location managers with planning, clear work regulations, responsibilities, and controls to ensure an ongoing improvement process and thus prevent accidents.

 Management Responsibility for Occupational Health & Safety

 Although we have been continually improving occupational health and safety at a technical and organisational level for a number of years, we still have to report serious accidents – including some fatalities – that are often caused by human error.
-We therefore continued the Group-wide Safety Leadership Initiative we started in 2012 to make managers at all levels aware of their management responsibility with regard to occupational health and safety.
-For example, the “Leading with Safety” project was launched in Canada and the USA in order to efficiently reach all leadership levels.
+All of the management levels at HeidelbergCement are responsible for occupational health and safety.
+Line managers are expected to set an example in this area.
+To underline this fact, we shall once again be

 holding a Group-wide training initiative in 2017.
 At the same time, we emphasise in our Group Policy on Occupational Health and Safety that every employee, contractor, and visitor is responsible for complying with the occupational safety regulations.

 Since 2011 we have been conducting an annual "Safety Week" in order to raise awareness among employees as well as subcontractors for workplace safety and risky behavior.
 At numerous local events we emphasize that workplace safety is everyone's responsibility, and can only be attained if we work together.
 Our "Safety Week" events often provide an opportunity for families, customers, and neighbors to get involved.
 Among the various health and safety issues that were addressed by these events in 2016, local units focused particularly on work in enclosed spaces and safe driving.